 Thermometers come in different types, sizes and reading abilities — which needs to be paired with its specific function.
 They are available from Amazon.com, electrical suppliers, general-purpose stores, specialised reptile pet shops and other online shops.

 Thermometers can also be combined with hygrometers to measure the relative humidity and/or thermostats to control electrical heat sources such as heat pads, overhead heating and heat rocks.
+Without proper temperature control, heat rocks can overheat and lead to serious ventral burns(30).

 Choosing the right thermometer for Leopard geckos